 To maintain consistency with the latest reported data and science, the Ecological Footprint metrics for all past years since 1961 (the earliest year data is available) are recalculated every year, so each year’s metrics share a common data set and the exact same accounting method.
 The annual dates of Earth Overshoot Day are recalculated accordingly.

-This is why, ultimately, the precise Earth Overshoot Day date for each year is less significant than the sheer magnitude of the ecological overshoot, as well as the overall trend of the date progression year over year—which, as you now understand, is rigorously identical to that of the Ecological Footprint (given the fact that biocapacity remains basically unchanged.)
-Over the last decades, the date has been creeping up the calendar every year, although at a slowing rate.
+Given the cumulative effect of overshoot, which leads to a build-up of this deficit into a debt, the precise Earth Overshoot Day date for each year is less significant than the magnitude of the ecological overshoot.
+The overall trend of the date progression year over year—which, as you now understand, is identical to that of the ratio of humanity’s Ecological Footprint to our planet’s biocapacity.
+Over the last decade, the date has been staying more steady.
+This means that humanity is adding further damage to the biosphere at constant rate.

-The dates of past Earth Overshoot Days, as calculated with the National Footprint and Biocapacity Accounts 2023 Edition, are:
+The dates of past Earth Overshoot Days, as calculated with and extended from the National Footprint and Biocapacity Accounts 2023 Edition, are:

 December 25, 1971